kflmiami420/ESP8266-Wardriving/README.md

    - Scans for available Wi-Fi networks.
    - If networks are found, it loops through each network, updates the OLED display, and logs the BSSID and SSID of the network to the SD card.

-The code you provided is incomplete, as the comment suggests that there is more code following the logging of network information to the SD card.
-If you have further questions or need assistance with the remaining part of the code, please provide it, and I'll be happy to help.
 Updates the current time on the OLED display.
 Draws lines to separate the time display from the network information.
 Scans for available Wi-Fi networks.